-In this passage, Dr. King is preaching his people a lesson of moving ahead and focusing on goals in life, despite facing difficulties.
-In fact, he wanted African Americans to fight for the same rights, which whites have had.
+In this passage, Dr. King is preaching to his people a lesson of moving ahead and focusing on goals in life, despite facing difficulties.
+In fact, he wanted African Americans to fight for the same rights held by whites in the U.S..
 He did not want people to think about impossibilities; rather, he inspired them to focus on possibilities.

-The phrases comprises two parts where the one puts the analogy of flying and running in front of the young generation in order to select the second option if the first is not available.
-As a leading figure in the Civil Rights Movement, Dr. King did hard work to initiate peaceful protests against injustice going on in the Southern against African Americans.
-Dr. King encouraged them to keep their determination high, regardless of what their limitations are, but they have to put their efforts for improvement.
+The phrase comprises two parts, where the one puts the analogy of flying and running in front of the young generation, then puts forth the second option if the first is not available.
+As a leading figure in the Civil Rights Movement, Dr. King did hard work to initiate peaceful protests against injustice going on in the South against African Americans.
+Dr. King encouraged them to keep their determination high, regardless of what their limitations are, and to increase their efforts for improvement.
 They need not worry about what they could not do, instead they should focus on doing what they can do.
 If they do so, they would end up achieving things even that might seem impossible.